pxhk/simpleSite1/README.md

 # Simple Site

-A React application with Node.js backend, deployed using Docker.
+A React application with Node.js backend, deployed using Docker and automated image management.

 ## Project Structure
 ```